-The LEA will identify and address, as required under State plans as described in section 1111(g)(1)(b), any disparities that result in low-income students and minority students being taught at higher rates than other students be ineffective, inexperienced, or out-of-field teachers.
+The LEA will identify and address, as required under State plans as described in section 1111(g)(1)(B), any disparities that result in low-income students and minority students being taught at higher rates than other students by ineffective, inexperienced, or out-of-field teachers.

 - Definitions (ineffective, inexperienced, or out-of-field teachers) will be provided from the Maryland Consolidated State Plan Draft.
 Refer to Section 5.3 A Educator Equity.
-5.3 A Educator Equity (Definitions) - Disproportionality rates for State is provided for reference on the Maryland Consolidated State Plan Draft.
+5.3 A Educator Equity (Definitions) - Disproportionality rates for State are provided for reference on the Maryland Consolidated State Plan Draft.
 Refer to Section 5.3 B Educator Equity.
 5.3 B Educator Equity (Rates and Disproportionalities)

-Each local education agency plan shall provide assurance that the local educational agency will--
+Section 1112 (c) Assurances-- local education agency plan shall provide assurance that the local educational agency will--